Hank860502/DBC-Time-Machine/README.md

 My First app program in Swift

 ##What is this app doing?
-This app can convert user's actual age to DBC calculate base
+Converts user's actual age to DBC age

 ##Screenshots of the app